 Specific Apron Management Meetings will not be held.
 Apron related issues are to be tabled at the regular tenant and operations meetings.
-Safety issues that cannot be delayed until the meetings are to be directed to the Airport Manager, Operations/ SMS Manager, SMS drop boxes or by e-mail at operations@northbayairport.com.
+Safety issues that cannot be delayed until the meetings are to be directed to the Airport Manager, SMS drop boxes or by e-mail at operations@yyb.ca.